wyattowalsh/data-science-notes/CONTRIBUTING.md

 ## Suggest Content

-If you a *data science* related idea for content feel free to use `issues` or `discussions`.
+If you have a *data science* related idea for content feel free to use `issues` or `discussions`.
 We'd love to hear your ideas!

 ## Add Content